-Riding your motorcycle on the open road enjoying our beautiful, warm weather is a favorite pastime of many Floridians.
+Riding your motorcycle on the open road enjoying our beautiful, warm weather is a favorite pastime in the Tampa area.
 But imagine that while you were enjoying your time on the road, another person hit you.
 When someone else’s actions involve you in an accident, it can be upsetting.

 Whether you are dealing with physical injuries, emotional suffering, or financial hardships, a Tampa motorcycle accident lawyer can help you seek relief.
 Let our personal injury lawyers evaluate your circumstances and walk you through the process of filing a claim.
 We want to help you resolve your case so you can focus on your healing.

 Contact us today to discuss your case and discover how we can help you on your path to justice.

 Our primary offices are located in Tampa at 1317 W Fletcher Ave., Tampa, Florida 33612.
 You can reach us by phone at the Tampa office at 813-915-1110.
 We have additional offices in Wesley Chapel at 2224 Ashley Oaks Circle, Suite 102-E, Wesley Chapel, Florida 33544.
 Call the Wesley Chapel office at 813-537-6927.
 We serve clients in Tampa, Spring Hill, Wesley Chapel, and throughout central Florida.

 Florida has one of the highest annual rates of motorcycle fatalities in the United States.
 Likewise, it also has one of the highest rates of motorcycle injuries each year.
 As a result, personal injury claims are common, but that does not make them any easier to navigate.

 The reason these claims can be so complicated is that each one is unique in its circumstances.
 Sometimes it may not be the fault of a particular driver but instead the result of defective motorcycle parts or poorly maintained roads.
 However, most motorcycle wrecks are directly caused by drivers or other third parties.